zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 ]

-## Misrepresentations in Habyrka's Reports of Alleged Author Complaints About Achmiz
+## Misrepresentations in Habryka's Reports of Alleged Author Complaints About Achmiz

 [TODO
 Investigation with Scott and Falkovich